Michael Tansi Memorial Secondary School, Aguleri

-Michael Tansi Memorial Secondary School is a mission school, owned specifically by the Onitsha Archdiocese of the Roman Catholic Mission, and is situated in Aguleri, Nigeria.
+Michael Tansi Memorial Secondary School is a mission school, owned specifically by Aguleri Diocese of the Roman Catholic Mission, and is situated in Aguleri, Nigeria.
 The school derives its name from the deceased Blessed Cyprian Michael Iwene Tansi, who hails from Aguleri and doubles as the school's patron saint.

 Academic achievements

 The school has been ranked as the best school in the region and has featured and excelled in both internal and external competitions.
 It won the Archbishop Valerian Okeke Science Competition for Aguleri Region with excellent performances in both the Senior and Junior Categories.

 Facilities

 The school has the following facilities;